-Assurance Activities in the NDPP require three types of information: requirements on information contained in the TSS (and other supplemental documentation), requirements on information contained in the guidance (AGD) documentation, and testing requirements.
-For each SFR and SAR in the NDPP, the associated Assurance Activities contain at least one of these categories of information, but potentially will not have all three types of actions (for example, some SFRs/SARs will just require documentation be present in the TSS, but will have no associated testing activity).
-For the assurance activity associated with each SFR, the NER shall contain an indication (as detailed below) for each type of activity (TSS, Guidance, Test), or "none" if there is no activity.
-For example, the FIA\PMG\EXT.1 write-up might look like:
+Assurance Activities in the PPs require three types of information: requirements on information contained in the TSS (and other supplemental documentation), requirements on information contained in the guidance (AGD) documentation, and testing requirements.
+For each SFR and SAR in the PPs, the associated Assurance Activities contain at least one of these categories of information, but potentially will not have all three types of actions (for example, some SFRs/SARs will just require documentation be present in the TSS, but will have no associated testing activity).
+For the assurance activity associated with each SFR, the AAR shall contain an indication (as detailed below) for each type of activity (TSS, Guidance, Test), or "none" if there is no activity.
+For example, the write-up for FIA_PMG_EXT.1 in the NDPP might look like: